How Much Vitamin B12 Should I Take? A Comprehensive B12 Dosage Guide

 How Much B12 Is Too Much?

 Since vitamin B12 is water-soluble, any excess is excreted in urine rather than stored in large amounts.
 Consequently, no official Tolerable Upper Intake Level (UL) has been set.
-However, when using high-dose protocols—often 500–1,000 mcg daily or more for deficiency correction—you should be aware of potential high dose B12 side effects and B12 overdose symptoms:
+However, when using high-dose protocols—often 500–1,000 mcg daily or more for deficiency correction—you may be at risk for side effects.

-If you experience any persistent adverse effects on high-dose regimens, pause supplementation and consult a healthcare provider for tailored guidance.
+If you experience any persistent adverse effects on high-dose regimens, consult a healthcare provider for tailored guidance.

 Is the current Recommended Daily Allowance for vitamin B12 enough? 🤔 We came across an eye-opening video from @NutritionFactsOrg that might change how you think about your daily dose.
 Stay tuned to find out what the optimal dosage really is! 👀